-First, remove the stems and seeds from the chilis.
+First, remove the stems and seeds from the chilies.
 You don’t have to get all of the seeds out, but take out the majority to keep the spice level in check and reduce bitterness in the sauce.

 Cook the minced onion and/or garlic in a little oil, add some flour or a dash of arrow root powder to make a roux.
 Cook until smooth and bubbly.
-Pour in the blended chillies.
+Pour in the blended chilies.
 Add some salt, cumin, and a tiny bit of cinnamon.
 Simmer until the sauce is the consistency you like, adding more of the soaking water if necessary.